Skip to main content

 Reviewed by Gaël Thirion on

-A strong driver cover letter does more than say you can drive.
-It proves judgment on the road, reliability on the schedule, and the kind of customer handling employers remember.
+A strong driver cover letter goes beyond stating you can drive.
+It demonstrates sound judgment on the road, reliability with schedules, and memorable customer service.

 Example of a driver cover letter for a driver position